This Info will also be sent to all participants via email, prior to ACIC:

 What else to bring (Residential Participants)

-If you are staying on site you will need to bring sheets and a pillowcase or a sleeping bag for a single bed.
 A light doona is provided but if you feel the cold do bring an extra blanket or sleeping bag.
 Extra blankets can also be hired for a small fee.

 What NOT to bring